anthony-callender/ark_analysis_ai/README.md

 All tools consistently filter to target tables only:

 1. **getPublicTablesWithColumns**: Returns all 13 target tables and their columns
-2. **getRelevantSchemaInfo**: Returns only schema rules relevant to the query
+2. **getRelevantDocumentation**: Returns only documentation relevant to the query
 3. **getForeignKeyConstraints**: Returns only constraints between target tables
 4. **getTableStats**: Returns statistics for target tables only
 5. **getIndexes**: Returns indexes for target tables only